stefanv129/Navigator-RC-Robot/README.md

 -trying to decide what language to use for the ESP32 board, thinking Arduino is good enough -after movement is tested will start with sensor drivers

+Status Update 19/03/2025:
+-polished functions wirtten for clock config, need to check them for bugs too -looking forward to testing the PWM signal
+-it is expected to have a freq of 50 MHz if clock config was correct -GPIO and TIMER config can have bugs too